Meet Sharon K.

 But when business owners can't get off the hamster wheel, when they're spinning wheels and getting nowhere, when they focus on the stress and frustration of ownership rather than the satisfaction they get from being their own boss, then it's time for more than riveting small talk.
 It's time for a heart-to-heart conversation about what to do next.

-Sharon has worked in public relations, most notably promoting tourism for the Republic of Turkey, the country where she long ago received her master's degree in international relations at Bilkent University.
+Sharon has also been a registered foreign agent (it's a Washington thing), promoting tourism for the Republic of Turkey, the country where she long ago received her master's degree in international relations at Bilkent University.
 She has a bachelor's degree in journalism from Pennsylvania State University.

-She is an eternal optimist despite a wicked wit, and her mother says she would have made a good lawyer or psychologist.
+She is an eternal optimist despite a wicked wit, and her mother says she would have made a good lawyer or perhaps a psychologist.

 Another thing about Sharon: Her last name is difficult to pronounce (it's Azerbaijani, not Hawaiian), so she will answer to Sharon.com to make it easy for everyone.

 Get talking about where you want to go and how you're going to get there.